 Yeah, well, sometimes nothin' can be a real cool hand.

-When a military intelligence officer is found shot in the head, MI5 agent John Neil (Dennis Waterman) is dispatched to investigate the case.
+When a military intelligence officer is found shot dead, MI5 agent John Neil (Dennis Waterman) is dispatched to investigate the case.

-The death of Major Robert Turner, recently returned from the Gulf and currently supervising a military intelligence training exercise, is a cause of grave concern.
+The death of Major Robert Turner, who recently returned from the Gulf and was supervising a military intelligence training exercise, is a cause of grave concern.

 An encounter with Jason Sturden, an employee working at Cottrill's Bank in the City of London, sets the investigation on a completely different path.